ianhecker/Cryptocurrency-Study/index.md

 + **Control Flow**

     Scilla does not allow calls to other contracts within its transistions, only through the sending of a message.
 This is to prevent another occurence of the famous $60 mil dollar DAO theft [[5]](#reference) from reoccuring.
-This exploit occured via a call to another contract inside of a function, which lead to contract-state manipulation in a "re-entry attack".
+This exploit occurred via a call to another contract inside of a function, which lead to contract-state manipulation in a "re-entry attack".
 The solution is called a *tail-call*, where other contracts are called post-transition and is now considered a best practice in Solidity [[4]](#references).

 #### Scilla Formal Verification <a href="#table-of-contents">^</a>
 + **Coq Proof Assistant**